Toyota iQ: Aston Martin Cygnet

 The Cygnet featured revisions to the exterior and interior but shared other specifications with the iQ, having a 97 bhp 1.3L inline-four engine, it produced 110 g of CO_{2}/km and fuel consumption of 58.9 mpgus.

 In September 2013, after just over two years of production, Aston Martin announced that it would stop production of the Cygnet.
 The Cygnet has been the second shortest running production car in the history of Aston Martin after the 2012 Aston Martin Virage, which was only produced for a year.
-The Cygnet was cancelled due to disastrously low sales, with the car reaching only 150 units in the UK (approximately 300 in total) rather than its annual target of 4000.
+The Cygnet was cancelled due to disastrously low sales, with the car reaching only 150 units in the UK and fewer than 600 across Europe rather than its annual target of 4000.

 In June 2018, Aston Martin announced a one-off 4.7-litre 430 bhp V8 edition of the Cygnet for a customer.
 It uses the engine, transmission, suspension, brakes and wheels from the Aston Martin Vantage S. New subframes and wheel arches were made to combine the body and mechanicals.

+Specifications

 Singulato iC3

 At the 2019 Auto Shanghai show, Chinese electric vehicle brand Singulato showed off its second production car, the iC3.
 The iC3 was created through negotiations with Toyota in order to use the platform and basic design of the iQ.
 In return Toyota is allowed to use the Green Vehicle Credits produced by Singulato in China.
 The iC3 differs in design from the iQ in both the front and rear fascias.
+The iC3 never entered mainstream production, as Singulato filed for bankruptcy in 2023.

+Proton EMAS

+Proton EMAS is a range of concept cars designed by Italdesign Giugiaro and developed by Proton.
+It debuted at the 2010 Geneva Motor Show as a hybrid vehicle.
+It is based on the iQ platforms, steering and suspension but uses a three-cylinder engine and electric motor supplied by Lotus.

+"EMAS" is an acronym for Eco Mobility Advance Solution.
+The word "emas" means "gold" in Malay.

+The Proton EMAS was planned to be Malaysia's and Proton's first global car and was expected to be in production by 2012.
+As of August 2014, the concept car had not reached production.

+Proton's subsidiary Lotus Cars has shown a plug-in hybrid city concept car based on the EMAS named the Lotus Ethos.